A Biblical Guide to Mindfulness

-Below I have written a step by step guide for Christians to incorporate God's presence into their mindfulness exercise.
+I have written a step-by-step guide with scriptural references in order to incorporate God's presence into the practice of mindfulness.
 You can practice this daily, several times a week, or once a month.
-The great thing about mindfulness is that even the littlest bit can have positive affects.
+The great thing about mindfulness is that even the littlest bit can have positive effects.

 - Find a quiet place.
 Eliminate all distractions and interruptions.
 Jesus wants to be alone with you in a quiet place to rest.
 (Mark 6:31).

 - Turn on a favorite worship song or hymn.
 Jesus inhabits the praises of His people (Psalm 22:3).
 We are instructed to enter His courts with praise (Psalm 100:4).